This page contains affiliate links. Please read our disclosure for more info.

 Belleville is a working-class neighbourhood of immigrants and artists on a series of hills in the north-east of the city.
 You’ll find Chinese shops, Vietnamese restaurants, French fromagerie, Algerian bakeries, and Jewish-Tunisian couscous restaurants.
 It’s grittier than the centre of Paris, the architecture isn’t as grand, and graffiti covers the streets, not all of it good.

 You don’t forget you are in Paris though.
 As you walk down Rue de Belleville people of all cultures clutch their baguettes and you get glimpses of the Eiffel Tower down below.
 For the best views of the city skyline head to the flower filled Parc de Belleville.
 Parc des Buttes Chaumont is another good spot for a picnic.

-To get to know the neighbourhood better we took a self-guided Soundwalk audio tour ($1 to download as an mp3).
+To get to know the neighbourhood better we took a self-guided Soundwalk audio tour (sadly no longer available).
 The premise was that we were helping the guide Florence find her missing musician boyfriend Spleen by visiting their old haunts.
 Involving music and spoken word it was more of an immersive story telling experience than a tour and we just happened to explore the neighbourhood along the way.

 We stopped in cafes, passed mosques, bakeries, Arabic bookshops, the morning market, graffiti lined streets, and leafy squares.
 She even gave us access codes to apartment buildings so we could (pushing our comfort zone) gain access to explore their hidden courtyards.
 The tour is from 2009 so not everything was up to date (one access code didn’t work and a few businesses were closed) but it was a unique way to delve deeper into the area.